Seminar/Project II (NUT404) Course Detail

 Course Assistants

-Course Objectives Fort he selected project or seminar it is aimed to teach developing a research hypothesis, conducting a comprehensive literature search by using appropriate library and internet resources, specifying the study design, analyzing the data through appropriate statistical measurements, evaluating the obtained data in accordance with literature and present it in a written report format.
+Course Objectives For the selected project or seminar it is aimed to teach developing a research hypothesis, conducting a comprehensive literature search by using appropriate library and internet resources, specifying the study design, analyzing the data through appropriate statistical measurements, evaluating the obtained data in accordance with literature and present it in a written report format.

 Course Learning Outcomes The students who succeeded in this course;

-• Analyze data using suitable statistical methods
+• Analyzes data using suitable statistical methods

-• Comment their data by comparing literatüre
+• Comments on their data by comparing literature

 Course Content Planning and conducting individual projects/seminars on current issues related to food, nutrition and dietetics; planning of the project/seminar work under supervision of faculty member, reviewing the literature.